mikhailsirenko/exposure-of-refugee-camps/README.md

 We use Population Counts to scale each climate variable.
 This way, we can estimate the exposure of the refugee camps to the climate variables per capita - *weighted average*.

 ## Main findings

+The following table summarises the main findings of the study.

 <p align="center">
     <img src="results/descriptive_statistics.jpg" title="Descriptive statistics">